kevinschueller/wtf-git/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgements

 - OpenAI for providing the API that powers the natural language explanations
 - The Rust community for the excellent libraries and tools
+- My dear friend Kara for the idea 💖